zarigata/PoorCraft/docs/MANUAL_TESTING_GUIDE.md

 ## 5. Known Issues
 Document known defects from release notes and link to active tickets, then update this section after verifying fixes.

+### Troubleshooting Fixed Regressions
+- **Pause menu invisible / inventory turns blue** – Ensure you are running PoorCraft build X.X.X or later.
+The BlockPreviewRenderer now restores scissor and blend state correctly.
+If UI corruption reappears, restart the client and retest.
+- **Mouse wheel fails to scroll hotbar** – Confirm you are in gameplay with chat/console closed.
+Scroll routing now checks the active UI state; if the issue persists, capture logs for `Game.shouldForwardScrollToUI()`.
+- **Tree felling fails after breaking upper logs** – Trees now fall when any trunk segment is destroyed (minimum total height 4 logs).
+If a trunk remains, verify it meets height requirements and gather a reproduction world seed.

 ## 6. Reporting Issues
 - Include steps to reproduce, expected vs. actual behavior, logs, hardware specs.